liu-zixuan/liu-zixuan.github.io/_pages/about.md

 ---

 ## about me
-I am a postdoctoral researcher at [Centre for Quantum Information and Communication (QuIC)](http://quic.ulb.ac.be) at the Université libre de Bruxelles.
+I am a postdoctoral researcher at [Centre for Quantum Information and Communication (QuIC)](http://quic.ulb.ac.be) at the Université libre de Bruxelles, working with Ognyan Oreshkov.
-I work on quantum information and quantum foundations.
 I received my PhD at the University of Hong Kong, supervised by [Giulio Chiribella](https://qici.weebly.com/giulio-chiribella.html).

-My first name "Zi Xuan" is pronounced in English approximately as "zuh shwen."

 ## research
 [[arXiv]](http://arxiv.org/a/liu_z_19) [[Google scholar]](https://scholar.google.com/citations?user=cdxZIzQAAAAJ).